8 Myrrh Essential Oil Benefits And Uses

 Stimulates Blood Circulation

 Myrrh contains two main active compounds.
-One type is called terpenoids, while the other type is called sesquiterpenes.
+One type is called terpenoids, while the other is called sesquiterpenes.
 These are the compounds that give myrrh oil its antioxidant and anti-inflammatory properties.

 Sesquiterpenes can also affect your brain chemistry by stimulating the hypothalamus.
 This helps you stay calm and relaxed.
 Both of these compounds are undergoing major studies on their uses in antibiotics and other potential therapeutic treatments.